To be a pet-friendly workplace, you’ll need to keep these facilities considerations in mind. Use them as you create your pets-at-work plan.

 If you have the space, it would be ideal if you could also offer:

-- An exercise area, such as a fenced-in outdoor play yard or a large indoor space where pets can play safely.
+- An dog exercise area, such as a fenced-in outdoor play yard or a large indoor space where dogs can play safely.
+Here are best practices for dog parks.